 Cataract (gray star)

 A cataract (gray star) gradually turns the lens of the eye cloudy.
-The sight of sufferers becomes increasingly blurred, as if looking through a veil or fog.
-Sometimes the person's sight is only slightly affected, while in other people the deterioration is worse.
+This makes the vision increasingly blurred, as though looking through fog.
+Sometimes the person’s vision is only slightly impaired, while in other people the deterioration is worse.
 In the long term, only an operation will help.

 At a glance

-- A cataract, also known as gray star, is an eye disease in which the lens of the eye becomes clouded.
+- A cataract is an eye disease in which the lens of the eye becomes clouded.

-- The sight of sufferers becomes increasingly blurred, as if looking through a veil or fog.
+- The vision of people with a cataract becomes increasingly blurred, as if looking through a veil or fog.

-- Sometimes the person's sight is only slightly affected, while in other people the deterioration is worse.
+- Sometimes the person’s vision is only slightly impaired, while in other people the deterioration is worse.

 - Cataracts usually occur in the over-50s.